 Assemble the Tacos

 Warm your tortillas by grilling them directly over the burner or steaming them in a clean, damp towel in the microwave.
 Assemble the tacos by adding avocado first to one half of the tortilla, then spooning the ground pork mixture down the center.
 Top the pork with the corn and cabbage slaw.
-Then add the jalapenos and serve with lime wedges for extra tang.
+Then add the jalapeños and serve with lime wedges for extra tang.

-There isn't a kid in this house that likes spice yet, so the jalapenos are very optional.
+There isn't a kid in this house that likes spice yet, so the jalapeños are very optional.
 The pork mixture isn't spicy at all, so I let my kids choose alternate toppings for their tacos.
 Shredded cheese, mild salsa, lettuce, and sour cream are all great toppings for ground pork tacos!
-Some kiddos will like the slaw, the natural sweetness of the corn goes a long way.
-I add a small serving on the side of the tacos to let them have a taste with no pressure.

 Make-Ahead Options